HoaxParagon/python_error_list/README.md

 # python_error_list
-a quick reference list of built in error types for python
+A quick reference list of built in error types for python.

-Will print a list of built in exception names
+Will print a list of built in exception names:
 ```python
 print(dir(locals()['__builtins__']))
 ```